-On 13 December, Bray Heads U3A Group members will be celebrating our first Christmas together with communal carol-singing, some solo performances, storytelling, poetry and seasonal readings by the Golf Club fireside, along with some fun acts and activities devised by Léonie - our Meetings Co-ordinator - and some fun-loving members, and some Christmas Cheer fare.
+On 13 December, Bray Heads U3A Group members celebrated the first four months of our new Group's activities and our first Christmas together, with communal carol-singing, some solo performances, storytelling, poetry and seasonal readings by the Golf Club fireside, all organised by Léonie - our Meetings Co-ordinator.
+Three large baskets of children's gifts, generously donated by Group members at the event for the VPD's Christmas Appeal, were delivered later that day to the VDP with huge appreciation.

 In a fascinating, wamly-received talk on 29 November, recently-retired Irish Ambassador David Donoghue shared his insider perspective on the many years of negotiations leading up to the signing of The Good Friday Agreement in 1998 - the key breakthrough in the 30-year conflict in the Northern Ireland.
 After many years working on issues relating to Northern Ireland and Anglo-Irish relation at a number of different stages in his career, David was appointed as the joint-head - with a British counterpart - of the Anglo-Irish Secretariat in Belfast in 1995 and, in this capacity, he was directly involved in the behind the scenes negotiation of the Good Friday Agreement in 1998.
 Twenty years after the signature of that historic Agreement, David recounted the ups and downs, the milestones and the issues involved in the process, very colourfully highlighting the different but vital roles its its succcessful negotiation played key by key figures like President Clinton and his envoy, George Mitchell; Taoiseach Bertie Ahern and new British Prime Minister, Tony Blair and some of the Northern Ireland party leaders.
 Considering the effectiveness and impact of the Agreement twenty years on from its signing - especially at a time when the Northern Ireland Assembly is suspended and the Brexit issue has resurrected old divisions and tensions, David expressed the view that the GFA remains one of the few examples of successful conflict resolution in the world today and confidence that it will survive Brexit intact.